gjohann7/covid_info/docs/index.md

 ## What spoke who used this App

 The app was installed in some devices for its owners to test/use the COVID-19 INFO app.
-It was said to be intuitive, easy to use and direct to the point.
+It was described to be intuitive, easy to use and to be direct to the point.
 Also, there was noted that the app does not have many features besides its goal.
-Also this last observation pointed the app interface as not polluted.
+Also, this last observation pointed out the app interface as not polluted.

 <br/>